dcunited001/dcunited001.github.io/_posts/2017-06-13-international-trends-2020-the-automation-crisis.md

 to disrupt the status quo than we do in maintaining it.
 For them, it is easier to disrupt than it is for us to maintain.
-Foreign interests and information warfare have subverted American leftists into attacking the fundamentals American prosperity.
+Foreign interests and information warfare have subverted American leftists into attacking the fundamentals of American prosperity.
 They don't realize that it is American prosperity that provides the possibility of expansive social programs.
 Without these economic interests intact, the question is no longer whether we should finance entitlement